black-sliver/evermizer/README.txt

     Preselect the correct spell in alchemy selection screen Bazooka charge/energize and stat display fix
     Multiple level-ups from one enemy
   Uses tinymt64 for platform-independend RNG.
-See tinymt64.h for lincense Allow for ROM to grow to 4MB if required
+See tinymt64.h for license Allow for ROM to grow to 4MB if required
   Allow skipping of intro with no prior save file